bengukalo/bengukalo/content/post/test_your_memory/index.md

 Research that is conducted by Shanks and his colleagues related to errorful generation provides some evidence that people learn better by trial and error.
-Participants were either asked to read and memorise word translations or presented with a Swahili-word and asked to make a guess right away.
+Participants were either asked to read and memorise word translations or presented with a Euskara-word and asked to make a guess right away.
 As result, the group who made wrong guesses and got corrected afterwards scored higher than the group who only studied the material.

 <i> <img src="/post/images/figure.png" align = "left" width = "500" height = "500" style="padding-right: 10px; border-right: 2px solid #97BEC6; margin-right: 20px;">